samuelpratt/SwaggerForOcelotBug/README.md

 ```

 As you can see we're mapping 5000 in the container to 8000 externally.
-However inside the container Kestral is trying to connect to
+However inside the container when Kestral tries to generate the swagger it seems is trying to connect to
-8000 locally
+8000 locally rather than 5000.
+You can see this in the stack trace: -

 ```
 apigateway_1  |       Connection id "0HM6TD4HNUVBJ", Request id "0HM6TD4HNUVBJ:00000002": An unhandled exception was thrown by the application.